FelixOnline/v2/content/articles/2010-11-18-do-overseas-students-welcome-higher-tuition-fees-for-home-students.md

 subtitle: >
   Felix explores the effect that raising the tuition fee cap will have on international students
 date: "2010-11-18 21:41:11 +0000"

 # Attributes from Felix Online V1
 id: "407"
 old_path: /news/407/do-overseas-students-welcome-higher-tuition-fees-for-home-students-
 aliases:
  - /news/407/do-overseas-students-welcome-higher-tuition-fees-for-home-students-
+imported: true
+comments:
+ - Back in 2008 it costs 15500 a year for my tuition fees and within 2 years it has risen from that amount to almost 200000 A whopping 30 increase Is this increase justified No one can really tell but we can be sure about one thing international fees will always go up never down  A lot of US universities may be more expensive than home tuition fees but at least they dont financially discriminate against international students by charging them 7x more than US students

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true